xavenna/stellar-enigma/README.md

 The SFML Framework was used for Graphics and Audio\
 These libraries can be found at https://sfml-dev.org/

-The Json11 library was used for json parsing.\
+The Jsoncpp library was used for json parsing.\
-This can be found at https://github.com/dropbox/json11/
+This can be found at https://github.com/open-source-parsers/jsoncpp

 OGMO editor is used for level creation.\
 This tool can be found at https://ogmo-editor-3.github.io/